Pago Pago International Airport: Pre-jet service

+Pago Pago International Airport and the original Tafuna Airfield military facilities were first used for commercial trans pacific air service in January 1956 when Pan American Airways added Pago Pago to its network, initially serving it via Fiji.
+Prior to this, there was no air service to American Samoa whatsoever.
+A trip required a nine-hour boat ride from Western Samoa.
+Pan American utilized Douglas DC-4s.

-It was also used for inter island air service between Faleolo, Western Samoa and Pago Pago in 1959 by newly formed, Apia-based Polynesian Airlines and short-lived, Pago Pago-based Samoa Airways using ex-military Douglas C-47B-45-DK (DC-3D) type aircraft.
+It was also used for inter island air service between Faleolo, Western Samoa and Pago Pago in 1959 by newly formed, Apia-based Polynesian Airlines.

+Also in July 1959, Samoan Airlines (founded by Larry Coleman, brother of Peter Tali Coleman, then Governor of American Samoa) started service to Apia with a DC-3.
+The service lasted until October 1960, before Hawaiian Airlines repossessed the aircraft it leased Samoan for unpaid rent.

-Tasman Empire Airways Limited, or TEAL, the predecessor to what is now Air New Zealand, offered Douglas DC-6 (eventually using Lockheed L-188 Electra aircraft in 1960) flights from Nadi to Pago Pago and onwards to Tahiti in 1954 as part of its Coral Route Service.
+Tasman Empire Airways Limited, or TEAL, the predecessor to what is now Air New Zealand, started flying to Pago Pago in 1961.

+South Pacific Air Lines started service in 1962 from Honolulu, sometimes also to Papeete, until December 1963 when it turned the service over to Pan Am.

-The Jet Age
+The jet age

 Pago Pago International Airport went through major re-construction in 1963 under the U.S. President Kennedy administration.
 The WW II military-era runway designated 14/32 was converted to a taxiway and ramp area, and a new runway was constructed and designated 05/23 with a paved length of 9,000 ft and width of 150 ft.

 The terminal buildings at the airport were dedicated on November 23, 1965.
 Dignitaries attending included Senator Henry M. Jackson, Chairman of the Senate Committee on Interior and Insular Affairs; Representative Michael J. Kirwan, Chairman of the House Subcommittee on Appropriations, Interior and Insular Affairs; Malietoa Tanumafili II; and Prince Tāufaʻāhau Tupou IV, Prime Minister of Tonga.

 Runway designation 09/27 which was the primary runway for commercial air service in the 1950s and early 1960s was deactivated after the newer, longer runway 05/23 was open for aircraft flights.
 Pago Pago International Airport was opened to jet service in 1964 to stimulate tourism and a new local economy.